Instructions for Authors

 - Original Articles: An article that contains new findings obtained from innovative research.
 There is no restriction on the number of words.

-- Letters: Three pages or less in print, containing preliminary or more limited research results supported by less data than a regular paper, but of general or special interest.
+- Letters: Five pages or less in print, containing preliminary or more limited research results supported by less data than a regular paper, but of general or special interest.

 - Reviews and Minireviews: Reviews encompass recent important scientific discoveries.
 They will be broader based and will not have a page limit.
 Normally to be submitted by invitation from the Editorial Committee but possibly to be submitted without invitation.
 Minireviews, three printed pages or less, will mainly describe recent research results from the authors’ own laboratories.